 • Slice up bandwidth so that enterprises can run their own networks

-Mobile operators are now investing in non-terrestrial networks (NTN) to ensure 5G reaches every corner of the earth.
+Mobile operators are now investing in non-terrestrial networks (NTN) to ensure that 5G reaches every corner of the earth.

-Providers such as Thales are launching 5G satellites based on the same 3GPP framework as 5G.
-This will enable NTNs to directly connect 5G devices without needing to update the chipsets inside handsets.
+Providers like Thales are launching 5G satellites based on the same 3GPP framework as 5G.
+This will enable NTNs to connect 5G devices directly without updating the chipsets inside handsets.

 Naturally, these handsets will need dedicated 5G SIMs.